 This curriculum is further enhanced with carefully planned enrichment sessions which punctuate the week.
 These sessions link in with an overarching theme, special days and festivals or children’s interests and provide stimulating teaching and learning opportunities for all of the children in early years.
 Enrichments are led by specialists as well as the practitioners in each room.

-SHINING STARS, SHOOTING STARS AND RISING STARS (3 months to 3 years)
+SHOOTING STARS AND RISING STARS (2 to 3 years)

 Here at Westholme Nursery we know that play is an essential part of a child’s development.
 It is our belief that when your child comes here that they are given the best opportunities and resources to enhance their playtime experiences and we promote a versatile and exciting environment.
 As children’s play is to instinctively respond to the sensory stimulation of everything that is around them the staff promote and encourage open-ended play and provide relevant and stimulating spaces which meet every child’s individual needs; long before they understand the concepts of ‘under’ and ‘far’ with their minds, their bodies are learning to navigate the up and down, under and over of the physical world.

 Sensory and heuristic approaches are used to nurture the child’s curiosity.
 Natural objects possess a wide variety of sensory properties and many everyday household articles offer a variety of sensory experiences.
-As a baby shakes a bunch of keys, they notice the sounds they have produced as well as the sensations that they feel in their arms and hands.
-Such actions strengthen cognitive development and motor control and this is why the Shining Stars Room supports a stimulating and captivating atmosphere.
+As a toddler shakes a bunch of keys, they notice the sounds they have produced as well as the sensations that they feel in their arms and hands.
+Such actions strengthen cognitive development and motor control we provide a stimulating and captivating atmosphere.